The Machine That Outlived Its Mandate

 What the data does not support is the conclusion that the current institutional apparatus — in its scale, its framing, its funding structures, and its political claims — is proportionate to the problems it is addressing.
 It is an apparatus built for a different moment, running on the momentum of genuine historical injustice, having developed sufficient organizational complexity to sustain itself independent of whether the original problem still exists at the scale that justified its creation.

 An honest standard requires acknowledging male occupational death at the same volume we acknowledge female workplace discrimination.
 It requires treating male educational underrepresentation with the same urgency we apply to female underrepresentation in specific fields.
 It requires measuring male mental health outcomes with the same methodological investment we apply to female health research.
 It requires acknowledging that ‘women’s interests’ is not a coherent unified category that any single institution can represent.
+It requires extending civic obligations equally to those who hold equal civic rights.

 And it requires something harder than any of those things: the willingness to apply the consistency principle even when the results are uncomfortable — to ask, of every claim, every statistic, every institutional budget, and every policy proposal, the same question we should ask of everything that passes through a newsroom operating under the Northstar: